QMS PhD Candidate Travel Support

 PhD Candidates enrolled in the UTAS-CSIRO PhD Program in Quantitative Marine Science may apply for financial assistance to attend interstate and international conferences relevant to their research.
 Support may also be provided for students who wish to undertake short courses at an interstate or international institution.

-Please note: under the University travel policy you must book all travel through either Andrew Jones Travel or the Travel Studio.
+Please note: under the University travel policy you must book all travel through Andrew Jones Travel.
 Your application will be assessed by the QMS Steering Committee.
 Submit completed application forms to:

 Graduate Research Manager